dpc10ster/RJafroc/README.md

 * HTML documentation for `RJafroc` (functions, vignettes and update history) is [available here](https://dpc10ster.github.io/RJafroc/).
 The software is fairly stable and undergoing occasional updates.

 * The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
 A link is provided there to download the pdf book.
-Both are being continually updated.
+Both are being continually updated (as of December 2021).

 * The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
 A link is provided there to download the pdf book.
 Both of them are being continually updated.